Inflectra/rapise-documentation/docs/Guide/rvl_editor.md

 ## Action Params

-When you select an action from the list **RVL Edtior** automatically fills default action params.
+When you select an action from the list **RVL Editor** automatically fills default action params.
 For example, if we choose:

 ![DoLaunch](./img/rvl_editor_global_dolaunch0.png)